-Scale length is an essential factor to consider when shopping for a new instrument, upgrade your guitar parts or just understand guitars.
-We'll walk you through the definition of scale length, how to measure this number, what it'll affect and some common models scale size.
+Scale length is an essential factor to consider when shopping for a new instrument, upgrading your guitar parts, or just to understand guitars better.
+So, let's take a look at the definition of scale length, how to measure it, what effect it has on the guitar and the scale length of some common popular models.

 What Does Scale Length Mean?